-Tony Macaulay is a Northern Ireland writer and peace builder.
-Macaulay was raised in Belfast at the top of the Shankill Road in Belfast at the start of thirty-five years of “The Troubles” in Northern Ireland, an experience that has shaped his life.
-He has spent the past 25 years working to build peace and reconciliation at home and abroad, working with hundreds of youth and community groups to break down barriers of mistrust, hatred and division.
-He is the author of the critically acclaimed Paperboy (first published in Ireland in 2010) and its sequel, Breadboy (2013).
+Tony Macaulay is a Northern Ireland writer, management consultant and peace builder.
+He was raised at the top of the Shankill Road in West Belfast at the start of thirty-five years of “The Troubles” in Northern Ireland, an experience that has shaped his life.
+He has spent the past 30 years working to build peace and reconciliation at home and abroad, working with hundreds of youth and community groups to break down barriers of mistrust, hatred and division.
+He has applied his experience and learning into leadership development and management of change and transition in many voluntary, public and private sector organisations.

-The film rights of Paperboy have been picked up by Titian Red Pictures, producers of the award winning “Song for a Raggy Boy.”
-Paperboy has now been published by HarperCollins in the UK and Ireland, Australia, New Zealand, Canada and the USA.
+‘Paperboy’ was picked up by the publishing giant HarperCollins and has now been published in the UK and Ireland, Australia, New Zealand, Canada and the USA.

 The sequel, ‘Breadboy’, was published in 2013 and has generated similarly high levels of critical acclaim and praise in Northern Ireland, the UK, Ireland and further afield.

 Tony’s latest book ‘All Growed Up’ was published in September 2014 and was acclaimed as Book of the Week by The Irish News.

 In 2013 and 2014 he performed a series of readings from his books at the New York Irish Center as part of the 1st Irish Festival.

 As a prominent writer, journalist and broadcaster, Tony has contributed to many of Northern Ireland’s leading radio stations including Downtown Radio and BBC Radio Ulster.